Staying safe around pets

 Remember to:

-- always supervise your child when they are near dogs and model positive behaviour
+- always supervise your child when they’re near dogs

-- teach your child to never pull their tail, fur or ears
+- remind them never to pull a dog’s tail, fur, or ears

-- never let your child intervene or pat dogs who are fighting
+- never let your child get involved if dogs are fighting

 Cats